-The allocation of shares to investors placing bids during any auction is based on the 'Dutch auction model'.
+In the Primary Market, the allocation of shares to investors placing bids during a live catalogue auction follows the principles of the ‘Dutch Auction Model’.

-The shares are assigned to bidders from the top order down, until all available shares are assigned.
+The shares are then assigned to bidders from the top order down, yet following the chronological order in which the different bids were placed, until all available shares are assigned.

 The price that each bidder pays is based on the lowest price of all the allotted bidders, or essentially the last successful bid.
 Therefore, even if you bid €500 for 100 shares, if the last successful bid is €4.50 per share, you will only have to pay €4.50 per share, or €450 for all 100 shares.